 - Loop Drop app by Matt McKeg is a MIDI looper, modular synth, and sampler app.

 Interesting Advancements in MIDI

-aeolus Aeolus is a synthesised (i.e. not sampled) pipe organ emulator that should be good enough to make an organist enjoy playing it.
-It is a software synthesiser optimised for this job, with possibly hundreds of controls for each stop, that enable the user to "voice" his instrument.
-First presented at the 2nd LAD conference in Karlsruhe, end of April 2004.
+aeolus Aeolus is a synthesized (i.e., not sampled) pipe organ emulator that should be good enough to make an organist enjoy playing it.
+It is a software synthesizer optimized for this job, with possibly hundreds of controls for each stop, that enable the user to "voice" his instrument—first presented at the 2nd LAD conference in Karlsruhe, the end of April 2004.

 Create Sounds for MIDI Using Soundfont 2 or EX24